On Chinese ritual and rural life, in stark contrast to the substantial body of silent written work published, few films are available.

 - Note also the videos of Michael Saso, and

 - a comprehensive new series on Shanghai Daoist ritual, including fine videos.

-- Ian Johnson has some fine videos, including further footage of the Li family Daoists, on his youtube channel for his new book The souls of China.
+- Ian Johnson has some clips, including further footage of the Li family Daoists, on his youtube channel for his new book The souls of China.

 - My 2009 book Ritual and music of north China, volume 2: Shaanbei (Ashgate) also contains a DVD.For a fine film on shadow puppetry in Gansu, see